 What is a Mini eWorkshop?

-Our mini-eWorkshops are innovative online multi-media resources available free of cost to professional learning communities of educators who wish to collaboratively inquire into and improve their practice with bi/multilingual learners.
-Our eWorkshops follow a three-part learning cycle that is repeated across 1, 2, or 3 units of study.
+Our mini-eWorkshops are innovative online multi-media resources for individuals and professional learning communities of educators who wish to inquire into and improve their practice with multilingual learners.
+Our mini-eWorkshops follow a three-part learning cycle that is repeated across 1, 2, or 3 units of study.
 Each unit of study takes about three hours to complete.
 Mini eWorkshops with 1 unit of study require about 3 hours of work time to complete.
 Mini eWorkhsops with 2 units of study require about 6 hours of work time to complete.
 Mini eWorkshops with 3 units of study require about 9 hours of work time to complete.

 Our three-part learning cycle includes:

 In Explore, participants engage with interesting content (videos, multimedia resources, concise readings) to explore new ideas related to the topic of the eWorkshop.

 In Make it Work, participants are given multiple options to choose from with ideas of how to take the new learning from Explore and put it into practice.
 One of the options is always “You Make it Work,” where participants can create their own option or tweek the ones we have provided to ensure their work in meaningful and practical for their local context.